31 Different Types of Moths in Maryland

 The adults lay their eggs on the leaves of host plants, usually found in clusters of up to 100.

-The caterpillars are small and cream-colored, with a pair of dark spots near the head.
+The caterpillars are small and cream-colored, with dark spots near the head.

-They become dark green and more distinctively patterned with black, white, and yellow stripes as they grow.
+As they grow, they become dark green and more distinctively patterned with black, white, and yellow stripes.

 The caterpillar pupates, and adults emerge within two weeks.
 The Celery Leaftier Moth has two generations each year, with adults appearing from April through October.